codeperfectplus/Flask-JWT-API/README.md

 - User have no access to User class
 - Admin Can do `CRUD` operations on Users, Todo
 - Password will saved as hased password
-- User Can generate the X-access-token for other not Admin APIs
+- User Can generate the X-access-token for get/post todo api

 ## Documentation